General-relativistic radiation transport scheme in Gmunu II: Implementation of novel microphysical library for neutrino radiation -- Weakhub: Introduction

 The evolution of a long-lived super/hypermassive neutron star remnant formed from a binary neutron star (BNS) merger is primarily governed by turbulence, magnetohydrodynamics instabilities and neutrino effects \citep{Hotokezaka2013,Fujibayashi2017_____,Kiuchi2017,Radice2017,Radice2018}.
 Neutrinos play a critical role in altering the proton fraction of ejected material, contributing to the shedding of matter as a sub-relativistic neutrino-driven wind, as well as facilitating cooling processes \citep{Dessart2009,Hotokezaka2013,Metzger2014,Perego2014,Foucart2015,Foucart2015a,Foucart2016a,Radice2016,Fujibayashi2017_____}.
 Also, neutrinos may play a role in the surrounding torus of the remnant (if any), and could potentially help power an ultrarelativistic jet as the source of short gamma-ray bursts \citep{Ruffert97,Rezzolla:2011, Just2016}.

-In Part I of the paper \cite{Cheong2023}, we mentioned the formulations of general-relativistic multi-frequency radiation transport module within the \texttt{G}eneral-relativistic \texttt{mu}ltigrid \texttt{nu}merical (\texttt{Gmunu}) code \citep{Cheong2020,Cheong2021,Cheong2022}.
+In Part I of the paper \cite{Cheong2023}, we mentioned the formulations of general-relativistic multi-frequency radiation transport module within the \texttt{G}eneral-relativistic \texttt{mu}ltigrid \texttt{nu}merical (\texttt{Gmunu}) code \citep{Cheong2020,Cheong2021,Cheong2022}, which the code has been widely used in multiple applications~\citep{Ng2020,Leung2022,Yip2023}.
 The module is based on the two-moment general-relativistic multi-frequency radiative transfer scheme \citep{Thorne1981,Shibata2011,Cardall2013}, including the mathematical formulations, numerical methods of the treatment of closure relation, energy-space advection, implicit solver, validity treatment, the results of brenchmark code tests and a test result of a CCSN with an open-sourced library \texttt{NuLib}\footnote{\texttt{NuLib}, available at \url{http://www.nulib.org}.} \citep{Oconnor2015} which provides tabulated values for a basic set of neutrino-matter interactions.

 We present Part II of our work and the primary focus is on the microphysical perspective of neutrino interactions, including neutrino-matter, neutrino-photon and neutrino-neutrino interactions.
 Our calculations base on the ``standard theory'' of electroweak interactions, which was originally proposed by \cite{Glashow1961, Weinberg67, Salam69, Quigg1983}, and employ perturbative theory, specifically Feynman diagrams and Feynman rules, for the calculations.
 In the energy range of neutrinos in high-energy astrophysical events, such as CCSN and compact binary coalescence, we primarily utilize the lowest order Feynman diagrams for the majority of our calculations.
 Over the past decades, various weak interaction rates of neutrinos have been calculated.
 Examples include the calculations of neutrino opacities for $\beta$-processes and scattering with matter \citep{bruenn1985stellar, Burrows2006b}, the neutrino production rates of the $e^{-}e^{+}$ pair annihilation and nucleon-nucleon Bremsstrahlung \citep{bruenn1985stellar, Pons1998b, Misiaszek2006, Hannestad1998}.
 These calculations are applied as the collisional source terms in the Boltzmann equation for different simplified neutrino radiative transfer schemes utilized in the modelling of CCSNe \citep{bruenn1985stellar,Rampp02,Liebendoerfer05a,Muller2010,Oconnor2015,Just2015b,Kuroda2016} and compact binary coalescence \citep{Ruffert97,Sekiguchi2015,Foucart2015,Foucart2015a,Foucart2015b,Foucart2016a,Radice2022,Musolino2023}.